McLeopold/JavascriptHtmlr/README.md

     <div id="mydiv" class="awesome" />
     ```

-3. Use any other data type for the first paramter and all data types afterward
+2. Use any other data type for the first parameter and all data types afterward
     for child nodes

     ```javascript